ShizzleNizzle4/SHNZ2_Token/README.md

 # What is Shizzle Nizzle?

-Shizzle Nizzle is a fun, stylish, fast ERC-20 cryptocurrency on the Ethereum blockchain.
-The goal of Shizzle Nizzle is to build a global community loyalty rewards entertainment system between buyers and sellers that creates fun and creative profitability.
-Our plan is to build a crypto-metaverse where people can connect socially, communicate, trade and shop.
+The goal of Shizzle Nizzle is to build a fun, creative, and profitability crypto-metaverse where the Shizzle Nizzle community can connect socially, find entertainment, shop, or even buy and sell real estate in Shizzle Nizzle Land, (SNL).

-SHNZ value is based on the community and entertainment value of the product.
-The more people that value the token, the higher the price.

 # Compatible Wallets